Hishceck History, Family Crest & Coats of Arms

-Normans first arrived in Britain following their Conquest of the island.
+Hishceck is a name whose history dates possibly as far back as 1066 when the Normans first arrived in Britain following their Conquest of the island.
 It was a name for a the personal name Richard.
-It is composed of the elements Hitch, which is a pet form of the name Richard, and the suffix cock, a medieval term of endearment.
-CITATION[CLOSE]
+It is composed of the elements Hitch, which is a pet form of the name Richard, and the suffix -cock, a medieval term of endearment.

 Early Origins of the Hishceck family

 The surname Hishceck was first found in various shires and counties throughout Britain.
 One of the first records of the name was simply listed as Hichecoc with no personal name in the Assize Rolls of Cheshire in 1260.

 A similar entry with no personal name appeared in the Hundredorum Rolls of 1273 for Yorkshire as Hichecok.
 The Subsidy Rolls of Worcestershire listed Richard Hichecokes there in 1327 and John Higecok was listed in the Subsidy Rolls of Cambridgeshire in the same year.
 William Hygecok, Hichecok were listed in 1329 and 1360.
 The Yorkshire Poll Tax Rolls of 1379 list Willelmus Higecok.